Survival of breast cancer based on stage

-If the tumor can be detected and treated before it has reached a size of 2 cm and before it is seen to be affecting the the lymph nodes, then the overall survival rate is very good, at over 75% in 10 years.
-Once the cancer is node positive, the chance of survival beyond 10 years is less than 50%, and if the cancer has reached stage 4, prospects for survival are not very good at all.
+If the tumor can be detected and treated before it has reached a size of 2 cm and before it is seen to be affecting the the lymph nodes, then the overall survival rate is very good, at over 75% in 10 years. (probably more now).
+Once the cancer is node positive, the chance of survival beyond 10 years is less than 50%, (probably more now) and if the cancer has reached stage 4, prospects for survival are reduced.

 Younger women tend to show a more favorable chance to survive advanced stage breast cancer than older women